-One well-known attack method that may occur in AWN environments is ARP (Address Resolution Protocol) spoofing, whereby adversaries try to associate MAC (Media Access Control) addresses with the IP address of a valid node.
+One popular attack method that may occur in AWN environments is ARP (Address Resolution Protocol) spoofing, whereby adversaries try to associate MAC (Media Access Control) addresses with the IP address of a valid node.
 Countermeasures focus on the predefined binding of MAC addresses to IP addresses and node authentication using asymmetric cryptography.

 In replay attacks, a potential intruder captures a message or a communication session and then plays it back to one of the original participants.
-The idea is to trick one the original members of the exchange into accepting the adversary's device as the same genuine communication partner.
+The idea is to trick one of the original members of the exchange into accepting the adversary's device as the same genuine communication partner.
 Encrypted session keys generated at the start of the session can help to prevent this from succeeding, by detecting repeated message indicators, improper decryption or incorrect message sequence numbers.

 These types of attack mean adversaries could become an active part of AWNs and cause severe risks to aircraft safety.
-Consequently, the wider introduction of WAIC in passenger and cargo aircraft requires increased security measures.
+Consequently, the broader introduction of WAIC in passenger and cargo aircraft requires increased security measures.

 Other security measures

 DDoS (Distributed Denial of Service) attacks are notoriously difficult to prevent.
-Characterised by attempts to stress communication channels and the computational capabilities of the target node(s), these incursions aim to downgrade or remove system security, reduce QoS (Quality of Service) or even force a shutdown.
-Nonetheless, the extra capacity offered by dissimilar redundancy under WAIC systems offers the potential to change wireless channels and thereby mitigate the impact of DDoS attacks.
+Characterized by attempts to stress communication channels and the computational capabilities of the target node(s), these incursions aim to downgrade or remove system security, reduce QoS (Quality of Service) or even force a shutdown.
+Nonetheless, the extra capacity offered by dissimilar redundancy under WAIC systems provides the potential to change wireless channels and thereby mitigate the impact of DDoS attacks.

 An integrated approach

 The most secure approach is to embed security into aircraft systems from the outset.
-Therefore, security-related measures have to be incorporated, managed and followed during every stage of the AWN system lifecycle.
+Therefore, security-related measures have to be incorporated, managed, and followed during every stage of the AWN system lifecycle.

 At the design stage, memory protection and on-chip MMUs (memory management units) protect against corruption of programming threads and processes.
-Additionally, real-time operating systems (RTOS) mean that threads do not share the same memory space, obviating the intentional or unintentional loss of data due to stack errors or errant pointers.
+Additionally, real-time operating systems (RTOS) mean that threads do not share the same memory space, preventing the intentional or unintentional loss of data due to stack errors or errant pointers.
 Although memory look-up tables constitute an overhead, the benefits are considerable: no inadvertent or malicious corruption across process boundaries.
-Furthermore, fail-safe system states should be simplified to limit the likelihood of unforeseen conditions.
+Furthermore, the fail-safe system states should be simplified to limit the likelihood of unforeseen conditions.

-Security measures during the manufacture and deployment of aircraft nodes include tightly controlled delivery, secure operating system installation and strong safeguards to prevent disclosure of information and operating parameters.
+Security measures during the manufacture and deployment of aircraft nodes include tightly controlled delivery, secure operating system installation, and strong safeguards to prevent disclosure of information and operating parameters.

 Finally, after firmware updates, the software and hardware require testing and sign-off.